mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 output size: 20
 ```

-The output size is now `20` instead of `21` because `.len` does not include the null terminator, whereas previously the output included the null terminator.
+The output size is now `20` instead of `21` because the underlying data type changed.
+Previously, I was printing the output size parameter that `us_base64_encode` populated, which included the null terminator.
+Now, I'm using the `.len` property of the output string, which does not include the null terminator.

 The complete example at this stage [is on Github](https://github.com/tiny-pilot/ustreamer/tree/zig-20-wrapper-fn).

 ## Creating the first unit test

-Now that I can call the C `us_base64_encode` function through a nice Zig wrapper, I'm ready to start writing unit tests to verify that the C implementation is correct.
+Now that I can call the C `us_base64_encode` function through a convenient Zig wrapper, I'm ready to start writing unit tests to verify that the C implementation is correct.

 The first thing I need to do is make a couple of small adjustments to my `build.zig` file so that the unit tests can access libc and uStreamer's C source files: